snijderlab/stitch/BatchFiles.md

 ###### EnforceUnique (s)

 Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
-Possible values: `True` and `False`.
-Default is the value in TemplateMatching which defaults to `True`.
+The cutoff is specified in terms of the fraction of the highest scoring placement, so `0.95` will make all placements that score at least `0.95` times the highest placement be placed.
+If there is only one read that will be placed this placement is noted as unique.
+Possible values: a number between `0.0` and `1.0` or `True` (`1.0`) or `False` (`0.0`).
+Default is `1.0`.

 ##### ForceGermlineIsoleucine (s)